antonmedv/cherimola/README.md

 }
 ```

-Library fully tested and has 100% code coverage.
+The library is fully tested and has 100% code coverage.

 # License